shivanshg29/Topsis/README.md

 A Python package for implementing the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method.

+## Publishing

+This package is published on [pypi.org](https://pypi.org/project/topsis-Shivansh-102203508/)

 ## Description

 TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) is a multi-criteria decision analysis method.
 This implementation helps decision makers to find the best alternative from a finite set of alternatives based on multiple criteria.